 Since visualizing the importance of input features is a straightforward approach to interpret a model, many works visualize the internal representations of CNNs or Transformers with heat maps.
 Most explanation methods can be categorized as: CAM methods, perturbation methods, Shapley-value methods, or attribution propagation (relevance-based) methods.

-CAM methods, such as CAM \cite{zeiler2014visualizing}, Grad-CAM \cite{selvaraju2017grad}, and Grad-CAM++ \cite{chattopadhay2018grad}, generate the explanation heat map from a selected feature layer by linearly aggregating the activation maps with weights that indicates each feature's importance.
-Grad-CAM computes the weights with global average pooling on the gradients of the model's prediction w.r.t. the feature layer.
+CAM methods, such as CAM \cite{zeiler2014visualizing}, Grad-CAM \cite{selvaraju2017grad}, and Grad-CAM++ \cite{chattopadhay2018grad}, generate the explanation heat map from a selected feature layer by linearly aggregating the activation maps with weights that indicate each feature's importance.
+Grad-CAM computes the weights with global average pooling on the gradients of the model's prediction w.r.t the feature layer.
 Gradient-free CAMs \cite{ramaswamy2020ablation, wang2020score, wang2020ss} generate weights from the prediction score changes when perturbing features.

 Perturbation-based methods \cite{ribeiro2016should, petsiuk2018rise,fong2017interpretable, lundberg2017unified, wagner2019interpretable, lee2021bbam, petsiuk2021black} perturb the input and observe the changes in output scores to determine the importance of input regions.
-Such black-box methods are intuitive and highly generalizable \abc{to different architecture and tasks}, but computationally intensive.
-The quality of these methods are often greatly influenced by the type or resolution of the perturbations used.
+Such black-box methods are intuitive and highly generalizable \abc{to different architectures and tasks}, but computationally intensive.
+The quality of these methods is often greatly influenced by the type or resolution of the perturbations used.
 While having solid theoretical justification, Shapley-value methods \cite{lundberg2017unified} also suffer from large computational complexity.

 Attribution propagation methods recursively decompose the network output into the contribution of early layers, based on the Deep Taylor Decomposition (DTD) \cite{montavon2017explaining}.
 LRP \cite{bach2015pixel} and its variants \cite{lundberg2017unified,nam2020relative,shrikumar2017learning} propagate relevance from the prediction to the input image based on DTD and generate class-agnostic explanations, while Contrastive-LRP \cite{gu2019understanding} and SG-LRP \cite{iwana2019explaining} generate class-specific explanations.